Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-f4aZRJpobRc.md

 ### Transcript

-> that's interesting ethan, make it so you can close up the outputs for the aesthetics purposes of splitters and stuff i i've actually never seen that suggestion before i highly recommend going to questions on satisfactorygame.com leaving the suggestion there definitely definitely
+> that's interesting ethan, make it so you can close up the outputs for the aesthetics purposes of splitters and stuff- I've actually never seen that suggestion before I highly recommend going to questions on satisfactorygame.com leaving the suggestion there definitely definitely